The following command-line tools are available to automate configuration tasks during deployment of your CloudGen Firewall.

 - -h – print this help and exit.

 Create a High Availability Cluster

-Usage: /opt/phion/bin/create-dha -s [virtual server name] -c -o [IP address of other firewall] -n [netmask of other firewall] -g [IP address for default gateway used by the other firewall]
+Usage: /opt/phion/bin/create-dha -s [virtual server name] -c -o [IP address of other firewall] -g [IP address for default gateway used by the other firewall]

 /opt/phion/bin/editconf -f /opt/phion/config/active/boxadm.conf -p RPASSWDENFORCE -v 0 /opt/phion/bin/editconf -f /opt/phion/config/configroot/boxadm.conf -p RPASSWDENFORCE -v 0